 P. infestans is a persistent rascal and it’s still around.
 Today, farmers attack it with advanced chemical warfare, but it keeps coming back, often in a more virulent form.

 - The spud is the fourth most cultivated crop in the world after wheat, corn (maize), and rice.

 - On average, each American eats 138 pounds of potatoes a year, but Germans top that with an annual intake of 200 pounds.

-- Most supermarkets carry half a dozen of the 4,000 varieties of potatoes available.
+- Most supermarkets carry only half a dozen of the 4,000 varieties of potatoes available.

 - Although 75 to 80 percent water, potatoes are rich in vitamins B6 and C, as well as potassium and fibre.

 - An acre of potatoes can deliver between two and four times the food value of grains and does not require much processing.

 - According to The Guinness Book of World Records the heaviest potato ever grown was an almost 11-pound misshapen monster that came out of the garden of Peter Glazebrook in Shepton Mallet, England.
 That would be enough to make 44 portions of McDonald’s fries.
 There is a claim that an 18 pound behemoth was grown in England but that was in 1795 before Guinness officials were around to verify the claim.